 Though cost is undeniably a vital factor in any project, the RFP process can often put too much emphasis on price, sometimes at the expense of quality.
 The desire to minimize costs may result in choosing a vendor with a lower bid but potentially lesser quality, leading to a suboptimal project outcome.

 Agencies should approach the RFP process with caution.
 It's not uncommon for companies to have already decided on a preferred vendor before issuing the RFP.
 These companies may use the RFP process to confirm their choice's price competitiveness or to uncover any overlooked elements.
 While seeking multiple quotes for a project is sensible, expecting various agencies to dedicate considerable time and resources to a proposal when there's little chance of being selected is unfair and unethical.
-Consequently, many agencies refrain from engaging in the RFP process.
+Consequently, many agencies refrain from engaging in the RFP process, or they provide their own RFP template.

 Despite its drawbacks, the RFP process can be improved in several ways: